Josh-writes/xteink-writer-firmwaree/README.md

 - **Note Management** — browse, create, rename, and delete notes from an SD card
 - **Named Notes** — each note has a title stored in the file; shown in the browser and editable without touching body text
 - **Text Editor** — cursor navigation, word-wrap, fast e-paper refresh
+- **Auto-Save** — content is silently saved to SD card 2 seconds after you stop typing; no manual save required.
+Every exit path (back button, Esc, power button, sleep, restart) also saves automatically
+- **Safe Writes** — saves use a write-verify + `.bak` rotation pattern; a failed or interrupted write never destroys the previous version.
+Orphaned files from a crash are recovered automatically on next boot
 - **Dark Mode** — inverted display for low-light writing
 - **Clean Mode** — hides UI chrome while editing so only your text is on screen
 - **Display Orientation** — portrait, landscape, and inverted variants